naninovel/docs/docs/en/guide/characters.md

 @char CharacterId avatar:AvatarName
 ```

-To set a default avatar for a character, give the avatar texture resource name that equals to `CharacterID/Default`; e.g., to set a default avatar for character with ID `Kohaku` name the avatar resource `Kohaku/Default`.
+To set a default avatar for a character, give the avatar texture resource a name that equals `CharacterID/Default`; e.g., to set a default avatar for character with ID `Kohaku` name the avatar resource `Kohaku/Default`.
 Default avatars will be shown automatically, even when `avatar` parameter is not specified in the [@char] commands.

 It's also possible to associate avatars with specific character appearances, so that when character changes appearance, the avatar will also change automatically.
 For this, name the avatar resources using the following format: `CharacterID/CharacterAppearance`, where `CharacterAppearance` is the name of the appearance for which to map the avatar resource.